sunnyvale-it/oracle-weblogic-apple-arm64-docker-image/README.md

 __Pay attention to download the ARM version of the Oracle JDK__

+Having downloaded the arm64 JDK tar.gz distribution, put the archive in the current folder.

 ### Get WebLogic software

 Unfortunately, the WebLogic installer does not support the arm64 architecture, so we can not rely on it to install WebLogic on an Oracle Linux base image.